-I still had questions.
-I began to learn more and more, and eventually formed this website.
+I had questions.
+But, I began to learn more and more, and eventually formed this website.
 If truth seekers wanted to learn about the truth, I wanted them to have a place that spoke clearly and addressed questions I had.
 It is a difficult, even gut wrenching thing when God removes evil from your life.
 You have to look yourself in the mirror, and sometimes what you see isn't pretty.
 I thought that by believing the truth, everything in my life would be fixed, all my imperfections would be cured.
 That wasn't the case.
 I found out that God is growing us.
 He is bringing us up from our perished state throughout our lives, and it is a long process of continual correction.

 The real truth, however, is foundation for that growth.
 It is a heavy, wonderfully immovable foundation, where you aren't being dangled over the false threat of Jesus Christ's ultimate failure (of which there is no failure).
 It is a foundation of safety, where God calls you to look at yourself honestly, see who you are and where you need to be.
 It is a foundation where He will show you where you are wrong for your own sake.
 Jesus said "For judgment I came into this world, that those who do not see may see, and those who see may become blind."
 (John 9:39).
 When I was certain I saw the truth, I was blind.
 When I admitted I was blind, God opened my eyes.
 Expect to be corrected on this foundation.
 He may even do so harshly.

 But on this foundation, His Love is never far from you.
 You can always return to the truth.
 This foundation is freedom.
 I truly hope that the information on this site helps you to find the answers you are looking for.
-Email me if you have any questions.
+E-mail me if you have any questions.

 God bless you in Jesus Christ.